shinsenter/php/src/php/with-nginx.md

 ## Supported Platforms

 Check our [Docker Hub](https://hub.docker.com/r/shinsenter/phpfpm-nginx/tags) for all available platforms.
+The Docker images are available for both Debian and Alpine versions.

+> ℹ️ Note: We no longer maintain the `-tidy` tag names.
+If you are using Docker images with this tag, please replace them with the `-alpine` variant.

 ## Stable Image Tags